astronomer/docs/learn/connections/entra-workload-identity.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-A [workload identity](https://learn.microsoft.com/en-us/entra/workload-id/workload-identities-overview) is an identity you can assign to your Airflow environment which is authorized to access external services and resources.
+A [workload identity](https://learn.microsoft.com/en-us/entra/workload-id/workload-identities-overview) is an identity you can assign to your Apache Airflow® environment which is authorized to access external services and resources.
 On Azure, a single workload identity can be authorized to multiple Azure resources through Azure resource groups.

 The new generic **Azure** connection type lets you assign a workload identity to your Airflow environment so that Airflow can access multiple Azure resources using a single Airflow connection.
 This configuration greatly simplifies the number of credentials and connections you need to manage for Azure workflows.